 Its members come from over 30 countries, and the network aims to advocate on behalf of its members towards key political institutions and the broader stakeholder community.
 It also carries out regulatory analysis and market research; compiles technical know-how and disseminates best practices; and hosts events and networking opportunities.
 Its next event is the 2020 Euroheat & Power Conference, held on 5-6 May 2020 in Brussels.

 LARAC was formed in 1985 to represent the emerging voice of local government recycling officers.
 Full membership is open to any local authority within the UK.
 We represent local authority views in waste and recycling issues, and we are run by an executive of 20 serving local authority waste management officers.

-ESWET is the European association representing manufacturers in the field of Waste-to-Energy Technology.
-The main purpose of ESWET is to foster the development and the dissemination of the Waste-to-Energy Technology.
-ESWET also seeks to raise awareness of the positive implications of the Waste-to-Energy technology in terms of better waste management, energy and materials recovery and thus environmental protection.
-ESWET firmly believes that Waste-to-Energy has an increasingly important role to play in a sustainable modern European waste management.
+ESWET is the European association representing manufacturers in the field of waste to energy technology.
+The main purpose of ESWET is to foster the development and the dissemination of waste to energy technology.
+ESWET also seeks to raise awareness of the positive implications of waste to energy technology in terms of better waste management, energy and materials recovery, and thus environmental protection.
+ESWET firmly believes that waste to energy has an increasingly important role to play in a sustainable modern European waste management.